Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 SATURDAY OCT 27

 Inspected the engine room.
-Nearly all machinery is centralised
+Nearly all machinery is centralised.

 It is an amazing place with its twin 4 cylinder Doxford engines

-emergency pumps, electrical system, refrigerator plant steam
+emergency pumps, electrical system, refrigeration, plant, steam heater, etc.

 SUNDAY OCT 28